-- KS2 English and Maths data - KS3 Science data, including all end of unit tests, assessment tasks and homework tasks - Professional discussions with previous Science teachers.
+- KS2 English and Maths data; - KS3 Science data, including all end of unit tests, assessment tasks and homework tasks; - Professional discussions with previous Science teachers in order to gather information regarding, among other things, engagement in lessons, attitude to learning and completion of challenge tasks.

-It is the expectation that students who start on the path towards Separate Sciences from the beginning of Year 9 remain on this pathway throughout Years 9-11.
+It is expected that students who start on the path towards Separate Sciences from the beginning of Year 10 remain on this pathway throughout Years 10 -11.
 This is because it forms one of their option choices.